ChickenProp/chickenprop.github.com/drafts/cliffs-notes-pttlos-part-2.md

 **Exercise 2.1.** Is it possible to find a general formula for $P(C|A+B)$, analogous to (\eqref{sumrule}), from the product and sum rules?
 If so, derive it; if not, explain why this cannot be done.

 **Answer.**

+No, it isn't.
+[Insert intuitive explanation here.]
+Any such formula would have to work in the degenerate case $B=\bar A$; but then $A+B$ is necessarily true, and we are simply asking for the plausibility of $C$ given no background knowledge.